Surrey British Columbia, Canada Travel Guide

 Tynehead Regional Park provides opportunities to see salmon spawning in its streams during fall (Sept-Nov).
 Capilano River Hatchery (N. Vancouver) is also an option.

 Crescent Beach offers spectacular sunset views over Semiahmoo Bay.
-Mud Bay Park features panoramic views of its extensive mudflats, a stopover for migratory birds.
+Mud Bay Park features panoramic views of its extensive mudflats, a stopover for birds that migrate.

 Bring binoculars to Serpentine Fen or Blackie Spit Park for prime birdwatching.
 Weekdays and mornings generally offer the quietest visiting times for every attraction.